-True North Goal - See patients sooner Consistently delivering timely appropriate, accessible care as part of a wider integrated care system for our patients.
-Breakthrough Objectives Planned Care - To achieve a minimum of 109% weighted value elective activity against a 2019/20 baseline, including specialist advice and guidance.
-Emergency/Urgent Care: >78% of patients treated within 4 hours through the emergency care pathway.
-Stretch target: To have no patients waiting in excess of 52 weeks on an RTT pathway to be seen or treated by March 2025.
+- True North Goal - See patients sooner Consistently delivering timely appropriate, accessible care as part of a wider integrated care system for our patients.
+Breakthrough Objectives Planned Care - To have no patients waiting to be seen and treated in excess of 52 weeks on an RTT pathway.
+Emergency/Urgent Care: >77% of patients treated within 4 hours through the emergency care pathway.
 Corporate Projects Planned Care Improvement Programme To coordinate delivery of improvements in planned care in order that we meet patients' expectations and national constitutional standards for planned care and reduce inequalities in outcomes and access for patients whilst improving productivity and value.
 Hospital Flow Programme Single plan to coordinate delivery of improvements in Urgent and Emergency Care that will meet the constitutional standards for Urgent and Emergency Care and reduce inequalities in outcomes and access for patients whilst improving productivity and value.